CDLUC3/ezid/templates/doc/apidoc.2.rst

 have permission to create identifiers in the namespace (or "shoulder") named by the identifier's prefix.
-Users can view the namespaces available to their group by visiting the EZID UI and navigating to the Create tab.
+Users can view the namespaces available to their group by visiting the EZID UI and navigating to the Create ID tab.
 For example, if the user's group has permission to create identifiers in the general EZID ARK (ark:/13030/c7) namespace, then the user may create identifiers beginning with "ark:/13030/c7".

 A request body is optional; if present, it defines the identifier's starting metadata.
 There are no restrictions on what metadata